marthitaglam/archery/README.md

 The "/build" folder in archery, that is created by grunt, will be deployed to both the dev cnd and the production cdn.
 This will enable deployment of css independent of application code.

+Archery will deploy, on every commit in every branch, to the dev CDN at dev.wsrcdn.net.
+Monitor the Travis-ci builds for urls to each commit.

+Archery will deploy, on every tag creation, to the production CDN at b.wsrcdn.net.
+TODO: determine how to deal with updating the mwh.com html with the new design asset references.

 Travis will build and deploy to both of these environments as appropriate.

 ## Maintaining archery